 Edible flowers are the new rage in haute cuisine

-After falling out of favor for many years, cooking and garnishing with flowers is back in vogue once again.
+After falling out of favour for many years, cooking and garnishing with flowers is back in vogue once again.
 Flower cookery has been traced back to Roman times, and to the Chinese, Middle Eastern, and Indian cultures.
 Edible flowers were especially popular in the Victorian era during Queen Victoria’s reign.

 Today, many restaurant chefs and innovative home cooks garnish their entrees with flower blossoms for a touch of elegance.
-The secret to success when using edible flowers is to keep the dish simple, do not add to many other flavors that will over power the delicate taste of the flower.
+The secret to success when using edible flowers is to keep the dish simple, do not add too many other flavours that will over power the delicate taste of the flower.
 Today this nearly lost art is enjoying a revival.
 Please use this Edible Flowers Chart before eating any flowers.

 One very important thing that you need to remember is that not every flower is edible.

 In fact, sampling some flowers can make you very, very sick.

 You also should NEVER use pesticides or other chemicals on any part of any plant that produces blossoms you plan to eat.

 Identify the flower exactly and eat only edible flowers and edible parts of those flowers.